Introduction

 -

-Laboratory Tests: Conduct laboratory tests to evaluate underlying conditions that may contribute to accelerated junctional tachycardia.
+Laboratory Tests: Conducting tests that may contribute to accelerated junctional tachycardia.
 This includes checking electrolyte levels and assessing for digoxin toxicity.

 -

-Continuous Monitoring: For individuals with intermittent symptoms, Holter monitoring can capture episodes of accelerated junctional tachycardia.
-This provides a more accurate diagnosis and understanding of the condition's frequency and triggers.
+Continuous Monitoring: For individuals with intermittent symptoms, monitoring can capture episodes of accelerated junctional tachycardia.
+This provides a more comprehensive understanding of the condition's frequency and triggers.
 Notably, among 6364 surgeries, AJR occurred in 215 cases, representing 3.4%, highlighting its prevalence in clinical settings.
-The integration of wearable technology with MaxYield™ can further enhance monitoring efficiency, allowing for automated labeling and cost reduction in ECG analysis.
+The integration of technology with MaxYield™ can further enhance monitoring efficiency, allowing for automated labeling and cost reduction in ECG analysis.

 Treat Accelerated Junctional Tachycardia: Options and Best Practices